Taumata – School Houses

 There are six Taumata, Houses at Hutt Valley High School are each named after a prominent Wellington maunga, mountain peak or landmark.

-Students compete for the beautiful House trophy (pictured below).
+Students compete for the beautiful house trophy (pictured below).
 The waka was designed and carved by Terry Deverell, a former staff member.
-Over the last five years, the House trophy has been won by Matairangi (2020), Pukeatua (2021), Remutaka (2022) and Tararua (2023 & 2024).
+Over the last six years, the House trophy has been won by Matairangi (2020), Pukeatua (2021), Remutaka (2022), Tararua (2023 & 2024), and Ōrongorongo (2025).

-The House system is coordinated by Deputy Principal, Grace Wright and the twelve students appointed as House Leaders each year.
+The House system is coordinated by Deputy Principal, Grace Wright and the twelve senior students appointed as House Leaders each year.

 The Story of Each House